 SwiftKey is right up there with Gboard in terms of quality and features, but its features skew a little more towards picky professionals than laid-back teen texters.
 I love the punctuation swipes and symbol access, as well as robust clipboard access.

 With most keyboards, you pick a theme and that's that, but Chrooma thinks that's a little boring.
 Instead, the colors of the Chrooma keyboard adapt to each app you're using: it turns blue for Twitter, green for Spotify, yellow for Google Keep, and so on.
-There's even a night mode that will darken the keyboards color selections at night — or all the time if you leave night mode on like me.
+There's even a night mode that will darken the keyboard's color selections at night — or all the time if you leave night mode on like me.
 Chrooma's color options are on point with most apps, and it's easy to switch colors for the apps where it misses without losing the color adaptation when typing in other apps.

 The swiping on Chrooma is top-notch, and the ability to swipe further and further left to delete whole words or sentences is fabulous for removing short chunks of text.
-If you want to get really fancy with the keyboard style, size, font, and having your settings sync between devices, you'll have to shell out for Premium, which is a one time purchase of $6.99.
+If you want to get really fancy with the keyboard style, size, font, and having your settings sync between devices, you'll have to shell out for Premium, which is a one-time purchase of $9.99.
 It's a little steep, but if you're someone who moves devices frequently, that's easily worth the convenience of having your predictions and settings follow you from device to device.

 Adaptive and edgy

 Fleksy has been making a comeback, but unless you're a hunt and pecking typist, you'll probably want to keep moving.
 Swiping words on Fleksy doesn't happen, and the corrections on this keyboard can go a little overboard when you're using a bunch of acronyms or non-standard jargon.
-There are some neat add-ons for this keyboard, including emoji suggestion, and a fireworks add-on that brings little explosions to your keyboard taps and sounds.
+There are some neat add-ons for this keyboard, including emoji suggestions, and a fireworks add-on that brings little explosions to your keyboard taps and sounds.

 Fleksy has a low learning curve, but unfortunately, when you switch phones or factory reset your personal dictionary doesn't always follow you.
 We hope to see this keyboard continue to improve and make up ground to compete more evenly with swipe-enabled keyboards like Gboard, but for the everyday hunt-and-peck typer, Fleksy should be great.